-To ameliorate this problem, five tilt-series in representative areas were collected at the end of a single particle collection session, aligned in Appion-Protomo (Noble and Stagg, 2015; Winkler and Taylor, 2006), and about 1000 particles were processed through sub-tomogram alignment, classification, and multireference alignment using Dynamo (Castaño-Díez et al., 2012; Castaño-Diez et al., 2017).
-This resulted in three de novo initial models, each showing an asymmetric cracked ring (Figure 9B), contradicting the C6-symmetric reconstruction determined by 2D classification and common-lines approaches.
-The most populated class from single particle tomography (SPT) was then used to both template pick the single particle micrographs in Relion (Scheres, 2012) and as initial models for single particle alignment, resulting in a 4.1 Å structure of the DnaB helicase-helicase loader (manuscript in preparation) (Figure 9B).
-In this example, cryoET revealed that the apparent symmetry in the prevalent top view particles as seen in the Gaussian picked 2D class averages was in fact a projection of the globally asymmetric particle.
-There are two key benefits to performing fiducial-less cryoET to generate de novo initial models as opposed to fiducial-based cryoET: (1) No additional gold bead + sample preparation and optimization is involved as with conventional fiducialbased tilt-series alignment and (2) the exact sample from which single particle micrographs are collected is used, thus removing the possibility of sample variation across grid preparations.
+To ameliorate this problem, five tilt-series in representative areas were collected at the end of a single particle collection session, aligned in Appion-Protomo (Noble & Stagg, 2015; Winkler & Taylor, 2006), and processed through sub-tomogram alignment, classification, and multireference alignment using Dynamo (Castaño-Díez, Kudryashev, Arheit, & Stahlberg, 2012; Castaño-Díez, Kudryashev, & Stahlberg, 2017).
+This resulted in three de novo initial models, which were then used to both template pick the single particle micrographs and as initial models for single particle alignment, resulting in a 4.1 Å structure of the DNAB helicase-helicase loader (Under Review, Molecular Cell, Submitted Oct 10, 2017) (Figure 8).
+There are two key benefits to performing fiducial-less cryoET to generate de novo initial models as opposed to fiducial-based cryoET: 1) No additional gold bead + sample preparation and optimization is involved as with conventional fiducial-based tilt-series alignment and 2) The exact sample from which single particle micrographs are collected is used, thus removing the possibility of sample variation across grid preparations.